kevin-nilsson95/mtcars-analysis-R-/README.md

 R-programming was used for the analysis.

 # CAPM-analysis-excel-
-Risk analysis for Embracer, SBB, Industrivärlden, Investor and Apple
+Risk analysis for Embracer, SBB, Industrivärlden, Investor and Apple.